ArturDragunov/document_portal_portfolio/README.md

 ## 📖 Demo

-Download document-portal-demo.mp4 or aend me a message for a live-project link: artur.dragunov.career@gmail.com
+Download document-portal-demo.mp4 or send me a message for a live-project link: artur.dragunov.career@gmail.com
 ---